sureshyellamelli/microservicesassignment/README.md

 Swagger-ui @ locahost:9003/swagger-ui.html

-3.Finally run the API service locate in apigate
+3.Finally run the API service locate in apigate folder

-post run it can be accessible @ locahost:9002
+post run both the microservices can be accessible from @ locahost:9002

-catalogue service and inventory services can be accessible through API gateway @
+catalogue service and inventory services can be accessible through API gateway

-locahost:9002/catalogue , locahost:9002/inventory
+@locahost:9002/catalogue , locahost:9002/inventory

 DB console can be accessible at locahost:9004/h2-console